Federer beats tearful Cilic to make history

 A few weeks after that defeat, Federer shocked his many millions of fans around the world when he announced he would take the rest of the season off to let his bad back and surgically repaired knee heal.

-Refreshed after the longest break of his career, Federer pulled off one of the greatest sporting comebacks of all time in January, when he took his 18th major at the Australian Open by beating his long-time nemesis, Rafael Nadal.
+Refreshed after the longest break of his career, Federer pulled off one of the greatest sporting comebacks of all time in January, when he took his 18th major at the Australian Open by beating his long-time nemesis, Spain's Nadal.

+"I've got to take more time off, I don't know what's going on, I'll be gone again from the next six months, I'm not sure it's going to work out this fantastic every time I come back," Federer joked.

+"But better than holding the trophy and winning today I guess is just being healthy," he said.
+"We worked so hard last year.
+To be back here, feeling great and holding the trophy now, the tournament that I've played, not dropping a set, it's just magical.
+Really I can't believe it yet.
+It's too much, really."